Machine API Overview

 Authentication

-All machine API requests require an API key.
+Machine API requests accept either an API key or a CLI device access token.
 For the agent password-manager flow, the runtime also needs its local private key.

 • API key transport: X-API-Key: {accessKey}.{secret}